-Prepayments in earlier VCL transactions hardly exceed an annualised rate of 4%, which is the figure Fitch also assumed as its base-case assumption for VCL 43.
+Prepayments in recent paid-in-full VCL transactions rarely exceed an annualised rate of 4%, which is the figure Fitch also assumed as its base-case assumption for VCL 45.
 This was then stressed to test the impact of high and low prepayments in the respective rating scenarios.
 For example, the base case was multiplied by 1.5x in the 'AAA' scenario.
-Due to the very low historically observed prepayments, Fitch applied a 0% constant prepayment rate in the low prepayment scenario across all rating levels.
+Owing to the very low historically observed prepayments, Fitch applied a 0% constant prepayment rate in the low prepayment scenario across all rating levels.